aliasfoxkde/assistant_agent_plugin/docs/TUTOR_INTEGRATION.md

 # Tutor Integration Guide

+**Note: This document is deprecated.
+Please refer to [OPENEDX_INTEGRATION.md](OPENEDX_INTEGRATION.md) for the latest integration instructions.**

-This document provides detailed instructions for integrating the Voice Assistance xBlock with OpenEdX using Tutor.
+This document previously provided instructions for integrating the Voice Assistance xBlock with OpenEdX using Tutor.
+The project has now evolved into a full OpenEdX plugin/extension rather than an XBlock.

 ## Prerequisites